 To get to the bridge you have to walk past the food shops and past the hawkers, their tables overflowing with chocolates, biscuits and cake bars from Turkey, cheeses from unknown lands.
 Occasionally there is a celebrity appearance from Milka, Kinder, Mars and Snickers, their time in the limelight finished, their expiry date approaching, their fate, like many washed-up stars, is to appeal to a public that was once beneath them, to die without dignity.

 Bargain prices, come on ladies, you won’t want to miss this!
 70-dinar chocolate here, three for only a 100!

 The bridge is heavy with human traffic, though the flow is usually organised into two rows of people climbing up, and two climbing down.
-The top of the stairs can’t be seen, and there is always the peculiar awkwardness of not knowing when the last step will come, where the crowd will diverge, when they might stall mid-climb while an old lady gathered the folds of her hidjab, or a mother stooped to pick up her child.
-Once, things were particularly sluggish, as a peddler with his loot of imitation sports shirts stood near the top steps, surrounded by haggling women.
-He was completely unruffled by the torrent of abuse he received from almost every person who passed by; banished to hell, receiving ill-wishes for his health, told unsavoury things about his mother and continuing to argue prices with the punters, full of good cheer and saucy comebacks.
+The top of the stairs can’t be seen, and there is always the peculiar awkwardness of not knowing when the last step will come, where the crowd will diverge, when they might stall mid-step while an old lady gathered the folds of her hidjab, or a mother stooped to pick up her child.
+Once things were particularly sluggish, as a peddler with his loot of imitation sports shirts stood near the top steps, surrounded by haggling women.
+He was completely unruffled by the torrent of abuse he received from almost every person who passed by; banished to hell, given ill-wishes for his health, told unsavoury things about his mother, he continued to argue prices with the punters, full of good cheer and saucy comebacks.